One Spirit Resources

 "Our Answer is God.
 God's answer is us.
-Through partnership we make our world better.
-That is God's plan."
+Through partnership we make our world better."

 - Dorian Scott Cole